 As part of its duty to serve and protect the public interest, the College is required to have a Discipline Committee.

 This page provides a brief overview of the College’s discipline process.
 Although every effort has been made to ensure that the information is accurate and current, it is not intended to be an exhaustive summary.
-In the event of any discrepancy between this Web page and the Act, regulations and College by-laws, the latter will prevail.
+In the event of any discrepancy between this web page and the Act, regulations and the relevant College bylaws, the latter will prevail.

 For comprehensive information on the discipline process and procedures of the Discipline Committee, please review Part III of the Social Work and Social Service Work Act.